Mean Estimation from One-Bit Measurements: Distributed Estimation

 The objective function~\eqref{eq:var_cvx_minimax} is concave in $\lambda(dt)$ and continuous in the weak topology over measures on $\Theta$, so that by discretizing, we can approximately solve this problem using convex optimization.
 We let $\kappa^\star$ denote the maximal value of problem~\eqref{eq:var_cvx_minimax} and $\lambda^\star(dt)$ be the density achieving the maximum.
 By drawing thresholds $t_i \simiid \lambda^\star$, Corollary~\ref{cor:LAN_thresh} guarantees that for any $\theta \in \Theta$, the maximum likelihood estimator using $\{B_i = \sgn(X_i - t_i)\}_{i \in \N}$ is at least $\kappa^\star$.

-Figure~\ref{fig:minimax_support} illustrates an approximation to $\lambda^\star(dt)$ obtained by solving a discretized version of \eqref{eq:var_cvx_minimax} for the case when $f(x)$ is the normal density with variance $\sigma^2$ and $\Theta = [-T,T]$.
-The minimax asymptotic precision parameter $\kappa^\star$ obtained this way is illustrated in Fig.~\ref{fig:minimax_ARE} as a function of half the support size $T$.
-Also illustrated in these figures is $\kappa_{\unif}$, the precision parameter corresponding to threshold values uniformly distribution over $\Theta = [-T,T]$,
+Figure~\ref{fig:minimax_support} illustrates an approximation to $\lambda^\star(dt)$ obtained by solving a discretized version of \eqref{eq:var_cvx_minimax} for the case when $f(x)$ is the normal density with variance $\sigma^2$ and $\Theta = [-1/2,1/2]$.
+The minimax asymptotic precision parameter $\kappa^\star$ obtained this way is illustrated in Fig.~\ref{fig:minimax_ARE} as a function of $\sigma$.
+Also illustrated in these figures is $\kappa_{\unif}$, the precision parameter corresponding to threshold values uniformly distribution over $\Theta$,

-When a prior $\pi$ on $\Theta$ is provided, one may be interested in the threshold density $\lambda$ minimizing the Bayes risk $R_n(\pi)$.
-The resulting minimization problem is